gregnr/SoftwareEvolutionAnalysis/README.md

 #### Codebases
 Ideally this tool will be able to analyze any code base that implements unit testing.
 Some specific codebases we may be interested in are **AngularJS**, **Bootstrap**, and **Cocos2d**.

+The best codebases to run this tool on will do issue tracking on GitHub, have a testing suite, and have a sufficient history for analysis.
+Some additional repos fitting these requirements are
+* facebook / react
+* rails / rails

 ## Milestones
 February 23 - Hand in project.